Centwine of Wessex

-Chapter 40 of Eddius Stephanus's Life of Wilfrid records that Centwine was married to a sister of Queen Iurminburh, second wife of King Ecgfrith of Northumbria.
+Chapter 40 of Eddius Stephanus's Life of Wilfrid records that Centwine was married to a sister of Queen Eormenburg, second wife of King Ecgfrith of Northumbria.
 Her name is not reliably recorded, and the suggestion that she is to be identified with Dunna, Abbess of Withington, is broadly rejected.
 Their daughter Bugga was certainly a nun when Aldhelm dedicated verses to her, and was probably an Abbess.

 Centwine is reported to have abdicated and become a monk.
 Aldhelm writes that he "gave up riches and the reins of government and left his own kingdom in the name of Christ".
 The date of his death is unknown.
 He was succeeded by Caedwalla.